 Information for Fellowship Recipients

-- With support from CLIR staff, Dr. Elliott Shore and Dr. Ryan Kashanipour oversee all educational components of this program.
+- With support from CLIR staff, Dr. Elliott Shore and Dr. Ryan Kashanipour manage the educational components of this program.
 Dr. Kashanipour also serves as primary coordinator for the regular chats held during the fellowship year.